Learning to Segment Object Candidates via Recursive Neural Networks: Experiment

 \subsection{Object Detection Performance}

 Since most state-of-the-art object detectors rely on object proposals as a first preprocessing step, it is essential to evaluate the final detection performance with proposals generated by different methods.
 In this subsection, we conduct experiments to analyze the quality of proposals for object detection tasks.
-To this end, we use the Fast R-CNN detection framework ~\cite{girshick2015fast} using CaffeNet ~\cite{krizhevsky2012imagenet} as the benchmark.
-The detectors are trained using PASCAL VOC 2007 trainval set, and test using the test set for all the experiments here.
+To this end, we use the Fast R-CNN detection framework ~\cite{girshick2015fast} using both CaffeNet ~\cite{krizhevsky2012imagenet} and VGG-Net \cite{simonyan2014very} as the benchmarks.
+The detectors are trained using PASCAL VOC 2007 trainval set, and tested using the test set for all the experiments here.
 We compare EB, SS, MCG2015 and RPN with the proposed method.
 For a fair comparison, we select top-1000 proposals for all of the methods in both training and testing stages.
 The mean average precision (mAP) and average precision (AP) for each of the 20 categories are shown in Table \ref{table:det}.
-It can be seen that our proposed method achieves the best mAP of 58.6\%, outperforming other state-of-the-art methods.
+It can be seen that our proposed method achieves the best mAPs of 58.6\% and 69.0\% using the Fast R-CNN with CaffeNet and VGG-Net, respectively, outperforming other state-of-the-art methods.
 This also verifies the effectiveness of our method for detection tasks.